awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 ## Installing or upgrading and then configuring the AWS CLI<a name="getting-started-aws-cli"></a>

-The AWS CLI is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.
-With minimal configuration, the AWS CLI enables you to start running commands that implement functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your terminal program\.
+The AWS CLI is an open source tool that allows you to interact with AWS services using commands in your command\-line shell\.
+With minimal configuration, the AWS CLI allows you to start running commands that implement functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your terminal program\.

 For more information about the AWS CLI, see the *[AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)*\.